 How will the Library pay for the project?

 The majority of the project will be funded from our capital reserves – money we have in the bank to pay for these types of improvements.
 Facility repairs that have been planned for will also be addressed as part of this makeover.
 33% of the cost of the project will cover capital project costs that would need to be addressed over the next ten years.
 In December 2017, the Library Board approved exploring the sale of the property on Kuhn Road as a possible funding source for the renovation project.
-On January 16, 2018, the Library Board of Trustees met with the Village Board of Trustees to discuss options for funding the project.

 How are you gathering community input?